mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 We design the app across multiple AZs with an internet-facing ALB and Auto Scaling groups for app servers in private subnets, connect to an RDS Multi-AZ database and use S3 + CloudFront for static assets.
 Security is enforced with least-privilege IAM roles, Security Groups, TLS via ACM, secrets stored in Secrets Manager, and WAF/GuardDuty for threat detection.
 We automate provisioning and deployments with Terraform and CI/CD pipelines, use blue/green or canary deployments for safe releases, and ensure observability with CloudWatch, X-Ray, and centralized logging — all together providing high availability, resilience, and strong security posture.

+## How to deploy a services.

+1: we will build the application docker image
+2: create the infrastrucuture servers
+3: configuring dependencies  Env variable , storage
+4: Deploy the services pull the container images
+5: Expose the services Configure load balancers, DNS, firewalls, and service discovery.
+6: Monitor and validate using prometehus & Grafana
+## In kubernetes
+First we will create a deployment.yaml file & kubect apply -f deployment.yaml
+then we will deploy the services.yaml file & kubectl appy -f deployment.yaml kubectl get pod & svc for cross verifications